bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 POS Foundation is a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
 It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
 POS Foundation includes a default integration with Stripe Terminal, which can significantly accelerate development time.

+>>> general list of caveats that's too long to be a callout and should be a paragraph -- write them up with a collaborative tone that conveys this a cool proof-of-concept tutorial and starting place.
+> * This is not a single-click installation app; it's a manual connector app and thus doesn't appear in the store control panel
+>   * ^^ that's why it uses a store api account
+>   * no app profile
+>   * no multi-store install
+>   * no ngrok tunnel
+> * it doesn't use stripe platform
+> * local network operations only
+> * this app doesn't make its own channel -- we have a channels toolkit and subscriptionfound has some code that might be useful if you're developing it
+> * this app isn't MSF or channel-aware
+> * we love your pull requests. if you build this out into an app, please let us know

 ## Software requirements
 * [Node.js](https://nodejs.org/en/) 14.0.0+
 * The [npm](https://www.npmjs.com/) package manager